isomerpages/moe-silingpri/_our-experiences/Co Curricular Activities/Sports.md

 **Achievements:**&nbsp;

-*   **Champion in Tier 2 Competition in National School Games 2019**
+*   **Champion in Tier 2 Competition in National School Games 2024**

-*   Our school sent a team of Senior Girls and a team of Junior Girls for the National School Games Competition in 2019.&nbsp; The Junior Girls team did our school proud by becoming the Champion in the Tier 2 Competition.
+*   Our school sent a team of Senior Girls and a team of Junior Girls for the National School Games Competition in 2024.&nbsp; Both the Girls team did our school proud by becoming the Champion in the Tier 2 Competition.

-**Teachers-in-charge:**&nbsp;Mr Dennis Tuan, Mdm Yeo May Chen Melanie, Mdm Ong Soo Hoon Cecilia, Ms Mumtaj Behom
+**Teachers-in-charge:**&nbsp;Ms Tan Si Chin Janice, Ms Yu Sheau Huey, Ms Chew Suet San

 #### Floorball (Boys)